SyncCloud/gulp-iget/README.md

 });
 ```
 ### pull
-Pull latest translations from server.
+Pull latest translations from server and save to a json file.
+Useful when you want to bundle strings with your project without need of pulling strings at application startup from a server
 ```js
 gulp.task('locale-pull', function () {
     return iget.pull()